mrkungfu/RDL-Utils/README.md

 RDL-Utils
 =========

 This repository contains a set of useful Python scripts for working on RDL XML.
-The primary script is used to split individual address maps from RDL base (not Word) xml files.
+The primary tool, **rdl-xml-splitter**, is used to split individual address maps from RDL base (not Word) xml files:

-* **rdl-xml-splitter**: generates an xml file per address map of input rdl xml
+* **rdl-xml-splitter**: generates a flattened xml file per address map contained in xml (not Word or CRIF) based RDL files

 A set of helper tools are also provided: